keigoi/ocaml-mpst/instructions.md

 #### __Note__ on synatx discrepencies:

-There are small synatx discrepencies between ocaml-mpst-lwt and the paper.
+There are small synatax discrepencies between ocaml-mpst-lwt and the paper.
-The running example of the paper uses the simplest in-built communication transport in Ocaml (Event), whcih is also avialble in our [ocaml-mpst-light] implementation (https://keigoi.github.io/ocaml-mpst-light/index.html).
+The running example of the paper uses the simplest in-built communication transport in Ocaml (Event), whcih is also avialble in our [ocaml-mpst-light](https://keigoi.github.io/ocaml-mpst-light/index.html) implementation.

-The full ocaml-mpst library is parametric on the underlying transport.
+The full ocaml-mpst library of the artifact is parametric on the underlying transport.
 To enable this parametricity, we have created a wrapper that uses the [lwt](https://ocsigen.org/lwt/5.2.0/manual/manual) transport when installed, and switces to the in-built [Event] (https://caml.inria.fr/pub/docs/manual-ocaml/libref/Event.html) module if lwt is not available.
-To accommodate the lwt requirements, the wrapper requires some synatctic changes as explained below.
+To accommodate the lwt requirements, the wrapper requires some syntactic changes as explained below.

 Primitives `send`, `recv` and `close` are monadic in lwt, and you must first declare monadic `let*` binding and use it, as follows: